 Home cooks and chefs in Germany and North America have many things in common, one of them being their passion for barbecuing and grilling.
 What better way to enjoy the long, warm days of summer than to move cooking with friends and family outdoors?
-The German word for this popular activity is “Grillen” and summer is definitely “Grillparty” season.
-These delicious recipes from Germany may give you fresh ideas for a German spin on your next barbecue.
+The German word for this popular activity is Grillen and summer is definitely Grillparty season.
+These delicious German barbecue recipes may give you fresh ideas for a German spin on your next grill party.

 Hot off the Grill

-- German potato salads are mostly made with a meat stock or oil and vinegar dressing, creating a more healthful dish that is more likely to withstand hot summer temperatures at a backyard barbecue.
+German potato salads are mostly made with meat stock or oil and vinegar dressing, creating a more healthful dish that is more likely to withstand hot summer temperatures at a backyard barbecue.

-- This recipe is easy to make because the potatoes and lentils may be cooked together.
-It may
+This recipe is easy to make because the potatoes and lentils may be cooked together.
+It may be halved.

 Juice Spritzers (Saftschorle)

-- Germans love aromatic fruit juices, particularly apple juice, which is called Apfelsaft.
-One of the most common ways of enjoying fruit juices in Germany is to mix it with sparkling mineral water for a healthy, refreshing drink.
-These sparkling juice mixes are called Schorle in German.
-Particularly Apfelschorle (apple juice spritzer) is one of the most popular soft drinks in Germany.
+Germans love aromatic fruit juices, particularly apple juice Apfelsaft.
+Fruit juices are commonly mixed with sparkling mineral water for a healthy, refreshing drink called Schorle.
+In fact, Apfelschorle (apple juice spritzer) is one of the most popular soft drinks in Germany.

-- There are competing schools among Schorle fans when it comes to the juice-water ratio: 1/2 and _ is very common but 1/3 to 2/3 mixtures are often preferred, with either water or juice dominating.
-It really just comes down to preference.
-Take your favorite juice and experiment until you find the mixture that you like best.
+There are competing schools among Schorle fans when it comes to the juice-water ratio: 1/2 and 1:1 are very common, but 1:3 and 2:3 mixtures are also popular.
+It really just comes down to personal preference.
+So take your favorite juice and experiment until you find the mixture that you like best.

 Make your own version of this extremely popular, refreshing drink by mixing 1 part chilled German beer to one part chilled lemon/lime-flavored soda such as Sprite or 7-Up.